thomasvrussell/sfft/README.rst

 - We notice that SExtractor may have been called to perform astrometric calibration before image subtraction.
 It is definitely not wise to run SExtractor again in sfft, I need to develop a module which allows users to feed SExtractor products as inputs of sfft, which will significantly reduce the preprocessing time in sfft.
 [Lei, May 24, 2022]

 - The multiprocessing mode is expected to accomondate multiple GPU devices, however, the function has not tested on such a multi-GPUs platform.
-[Lei, May 24, 2022]
+[Lei, May 24, 2022] **[ALREADY DONE]**

 - Add a function for optimizing sfft on a given computing platform with multiple CPU threading and one/multiple GPU card(s).
 This would be very useful to reduce the overall time cost when users have a large set of image-pairs to be processed simultaneously (e.g., serve for DECam, each exposure produces 61 CCD images).
 [Lei, May 20, 2022] **[ALREADY DONE]**